The 13th Annual Summer Institute on Early Childhood Development

 Increasingly jurisdictions are using schools to expand access to early childhood education and care but as schools shoulder more responsibility for younger children where does this leave the child care sector?
 Hear the perspective of jurisdictions managing the transition.
 The Region of Waterloo formed innovative partnerships with its school boards and children’s service providers.
 Nova Scotia is documenting its journey as it expands full day preschool and creates early years hubs in its schools.
 British Columbia’s new Provincial Office of the Early Years coordinates services to improve access, and identifying promising practices of child care in school districts.

-NATHALIE BLANCHET Executive Director, Early Years Branch, Department of Education and Early Childhood Development, Nova Scotia
+DENISE STONE Director, Early Years Integration and Community Development, Nova Scotia

 NANCY DICKIESON Director, Children’s Services, Region of Waterloo, Ontario